MacKentoch/easyFormGenerator/README.md

 ##What is coming next?

-- developing `drag and drop` alternative (I'm not joking when I tell you under heavy developments :muscle:)
+- developing `drag and drop` alternative (I'm not joking when I tell you under :muscle: (heavy) developements )
  - adding tests
    - unit test (in progress - already in `branch master` not finished)
    - E2E (coming soon)